 It is important not to give up on loved ones hooked on opium, because treatment for opium addiction can prevent them from becoming drug overdose statistics.

-Here are some drug overdose statistics as they relate to opiate addiction:
+Here are some drug overdose statistics as they relate to opioid misuse:

-If you spend enough time with a person who displays opiate addict behavior, you may be present when the addict eventually goes through withdrawal.
-When an opiate addict suddenly stops taking opiates, withdrawal symptoms will begin to appear that include:
+If you’re close to a person who uses opioids, you may be present when they go through withdrawal.
+When a long-time opium user suddenly stops taking opioids, severe withdrawal symptoms will begin to appear.

 Fortunately, physical and psychiatric effects related to opium use and withdrawal are well-understood and most Boston rehab facilities understand how to manage withdrawals from these drugs